Trump starts a 17-day stay at his Golf Club in Bedminster, New Jersey

 The White House heating and cooling systems that process air for the most secure rooms of the West Wing are "27 years old and well past their typical life span," according to aides.
 But given the round the clock nature of HVAC for the White House, officials say the systems are showing wear and tear usage that is equivalent to 81 years of operation.

-Also on the official work order: A renovation of the "Navy Mess" kitchen, an update for the West Wing lower lobby which receives countless guests, IT improvements and other cosmetic changes.
+Also on the official work order: A renovation of the "Navy Mess" kitchen, an update for the West Wing lower lobby that receives countless guests, IT improvements and other cosmetic changes.

 Government workers depend on the August break and extended vacations to complete needed repairs, upgrades and renovations and let the noisy work proceed without intrusion.